Updated: Nov 11

 After you've requested an investigation, you'll have the right, but not the obligation, to accompany OSHA inspectors and point out potential infractions.

-Any retaliation you receive as a result of revealing the issue is a separate violation that could result in a lawsuit.
+Any retaliation you receive due to revealing the issue is a separate violation that could result in a lawsuit.
+You should immediately have your claim reviewed by a pre-screened California Employment Lawyer.

 Fill out a Discrimination Complaint Form.
 If you believe you have been discriminated against or retaliated against for submitting an OSHA complaint, you have 30 days to submit a discrimination complaint.
 For example, you can file an OSHA complaint within that time window, but a daily discrimination case can be filed afterward.